-The map snapshot tool captures the contents of the ArcMap data frame and writes it to an image file.
-This is useful if you see problems or interesting features in your data and want to quickly save an image for review later.
+The map snapshot tool captures the contents of the ArcMap data frame and writes it to an image file within the active topo project.
+This is useful if you see problems or interesting features in your data and want to quickly save an image for later review.

-The map snapot tool captures whatever layers are visible in ArcMap map area.
+The map snapshot tool captures whatever layers are visible in ArcMap map data frame.
 You can zoom, pan, turn layers on and off to customize precisely what the tool captures.
 If you are trying to capture a specific issue, make sure that you zoom in close enough to center the image on the desired location.

-The images produced by the map snapshot tool are included with the survey geodatabase when it is published using the CHaMP broker software.
+The images produced by the map snapshot tool are included with the topo project when it is published.

 The following inputs are captured when you create a map snapshot: